huozhi/codice/README.md

 # Codice

 Codice is a slim React components suite for code editing and displaying story.
 It provides an editor component and a code block component with syntax highlighting.
+Styling customization is enabled through CSS variables and HTML attributes.

 ## Installation